 Classic tweens are an older way of creating animation in Animate.
-These tweens are similar to the newer motion tweens, but are somewhat more complicated to create and less flexible.
+These tweens are similar to the newer motion tweens, but are more complicated to create and less flexible.
 However, classic tweens do provide some types of control over animation that motion tweens do not.
-Most users will choose to work with the newer motion tweens, but some users will still want to use classic tweens.
+Most users choose to work with the newer motion tweens, but some users still want to use classic tweens.
 For more information about the differences, see Differences between motion tweens and classic tweens.

 Before you begin:

 Before working with classic tweens, keep in mind the following points:

 Classic tweens are the older way of creating tweened animation in Animate.
 The newer, easier way is to use motion tweens.
 See Motion tween animation.

 You cannot tween 3D properties with classic tweens.

 For samples of classic tween animation, see the Animate Samples page at www.adobe.com/go/learn_fl_samples.
 The following samples are available: